Web

 1 | if (!($validSequence = unserialize($base64DecodedSequence))) { |

-To make a valid php serialization format that is an instance of sequence, we need to follow the sequence class
+To make a valid php serialization format that is an instance of sequence, we need to follow the sequence class that is created inside sequence.php as follows.

 1 | class Sequence { // name of class "Sequence" with 8 characters |